Churn reason

 Use these anchors to move from the churn reason itself into the signals, workflow, and related pages that help the team act on it.

 Customers cancel because broad financial pressure forces tool reductions.
 This reason differs from pricing complaints because the cut may be external to the product's value.
-In B2B SaaS, that reason matters only when the team can see what sits behind it.
+For subscription SaaS teams with real churn, that reason matters only when the team can see what sits behind it.

 One customer saying "Budget freeze or cost cutting" is feedback.
 The same reason appearing across the same plan, segment, or customer stage is a business problem.